 Cover

 Platine Grandstand is covered.
-It’s the only grandstand at the Montreal Grand Prix that has a roof over the top so you will be protected from the rain and shaded from the sun.
-The sides aren’t covered, however, so you might still get a little wet if you’re sat on either end seat on the stand.
+It’s the only grandstand (that’s not a VIP areas) at the Montreal Grand Prix that has a roof over the top so you will be protected from the rain and shaded from the sun for most of the day.

 Seats